 Undocumented migrants, having limited rights, emerge as the most vulnerable group in this study, despite being excluded from ARA statistics.
-The varying definitions of ‹undocumented› and diverse interpretations of their rights across municipalities result in inconsistencies in the quantity and nature of services available to them (Katsiko et al., 2023).
+The varying definitions of <undocumented> and diverse interpretations of their rights across municipalities result in inconsistencies in the quantity and nature of services available to them (Katsiko et al., 2023).

 Finland has a successful track record in reducing long-term and overall homelessness since the 1980s, largely attributed to the housing first model.
 However, this model's services are not inclusive, assuming specific characteristics and reasons for homelessness among all individuals.
 Studies advocate for personalized services, recognizing diverse needs based on the changes in society (Fitzpatrick, et al., 2012; Pleace and Bretherton, 2013).
 The stereotypical view of homelessness in society further affects this matter (Dwyer et al., 2023).
-Participants in this study, in line with previous research on homeless migrants (Tsai, & Gu, 2019; Hermans et al., 2022; Parés-Bayerri et al., 2023) didn>t face substance abuse or severe mental health challenges which are the focal points of the housing first model.
+Participants in this study, in line with previous research on homeless migrants (Tsai, & Gu, 2019; Hermans et al., 2022; Parés-Bayerri et al., 2023) didn't face substance abuse or severe mental health challenges which are the focal points of the housing first model.
 It is time to reassess the housing first, or the system can be replicated to specifically consider the needs of all homeless people, including migrants and undocumented individuals.
 Through this model support will be provided until individuals and families acquire the necessary skills and knowledge for independence.
 Home offers a foundation of stability, creating an environment for learning skills necessary for successful integration.
-This can in turn avoid and reduce hidden homelessness among migrants who according to research are vulnerable to long-term homelessness (Fiedler, et al., 2006; Pleace, 2017).
 According to a new study in Italy (Salinaro, & Ilardo, 2023), housing first model has the potential to be an innovative model for addressing the needs of homeless migrants.
 This research emphasizes the necessity of reevaluating the concept of social inclusion.
 Furthermore, from the viewpoint of migrants, housing is identified as the primary and essential requirement for smooth integration into their new society (Phillips, 2006).
 EPOCH (European Platform on Combatting Homelessness) views Finland as a leading example in the battle against homelessness and the successful implementation of the housing first model in Europe (Leterme, & Develtere, 2023).
 This success should be extended to reduce and prevent homelessness among migrants.